gabrielgg/hello-js/README.md

 #### Deploy instructions

-Copy `index.html`, `index.css` and the images directory to a configured docroot in a web server of your choice.
+Copy `index.html`, `index.css` and the `images` directory to a configured docroot in a web server of your choice